“Do I Qualify for Medicaid?”

 Every month, our team compiles the questions most asked by family and friend caregivers and families.
 This post brings together the answers to one of the most common ones recently (and often) encountered: “Do I qualify for Medicaid?”.
-For context, and the reason this question gets asked a lot is that, to qualify for the Paid Family & Friend Caregiver Program (Community First Choice – CFC), the person receiving care must have Medicaid in Maryland, specifically full Medicaid.
+For context, and the reason this question gets asked a lot is that, to qualify to be paid as family or friend caregiver through one of HCBS (Home and Community-Based Services) programs, the person receiving care must have Medicaid in Maryland, specifically full Medicaid.
 What that means in simple terms:

-- If you only have Medicare, that alone is not enough for the CFC program.
+• If you only have Medicare, that alone is not enough for the HCBS programs.

-- Some people have Medicare with Medicaid as a supplement—but not all supplemental Medicaid plans work for CFC.
+• Some people have Medicare with Medicaid as a supplement—but not all supplemental Medicaid plans work for HCBS.

 How To Check Your Medicaid Type